-This school not only offers preparation courses but (like Taronja) they also administer the DELE exams, so it’s possible to go through the process all in one place!
+This school not only offers preparation courses but (like Taronja) also administers the DELE exams, so it’s possible to go through the process all in one place!

-While FluentU doesn’t teach specifically to the DELE exam, it’s an excellent way to get some authentic Spanish learning done as you get ready.
+While FluentU doesn’t teach specifically to the DELE exam, it’s an excellent way to get authentic Spanish learning as you prepare.